scred47/pleezer/CONTRIBUTING.md

 Our CI pipeline, managed with [GitHub Actions](https://github.com/roderickvd/pleezer/actions), includes the following workflows:

 - **Cross-Compilation**: Checks for cross-compilation on Rust stable with every push and pull request.
-- **Code Quality**: Checks code formatting and linting on Rust stable.
+- **Code Quality**: Checks code formatting and linting on Rust stable using `rustfmt` and `clippy`.
 - **Weekly Maintenance**: Periodically checks for compilation on Rust beta to ensure readiness for the next stable release of Rust.

 Please ensure your code passes these checks before submitting a pull request.

 ## Automated Testing

 We currently do not have a test harness.
-However, we encourage you to thoroughly test your changes before submitting a pull request.
+However, we encourage you to thoroughly test your changes using the built-in Rust testing framework before submitting a pull request.

 ## Performance Testing